Zephxr/Python-SDL2/README.md

 # Running

-Downoad the code and extract it into a folder.
-AFter this, just run main.py.
+Download the code and extract it into a folder.
+After this, just run main.py.